KosinskiLab/AlphaPulldown/README.md

+# Just a local copy for secret AlphaPulldown experiments (e.g. for TrueMultimer)

 # AlphaPulldown

 AlphaPulldown is a Python package that streamlines protein-protein interaction screens and high-throughput modelling of higher-order oligomers using AlphaFold-Multimer: